rlefmann/System-Notes/wake-on-mouse-disable.md

 Disable wake on mouse
 =====================

-`cat /proc/acpi/wakeup` returns a list of devices that are able to wake up the computer from suspend.
-It might look similar to this:
+`cat /proc/acpi/wakeup` returns a list of devices that can wake up the computer from suspend mode.
+You will see an output like this:

 ```
 Device	S-state	  Status   Sysfs node